nave432/DNI/README.md

 The DNI library provides a DNI instance object which has few function pointers(delegates) to manipulate DotNet objects.
 The DNI object can be passed to C++ layer using which DotNet object can be converted to c++ and vice versa.
 The concept is similar to Java Native Interface.

 Examples
-##1.
+## 1. Passing a amanged object to c/c++
 A simple example is passing an dotnet int array to c function as parameter and the C function returns a dotnet int array.

 C# side